Stavros Schizas

-Stavros Schizas (Greek: Σταύρος Σχίζας); (born January 10, 1989 in Athens, Greece) is a Greek professional basketball player and the team captain for Aris of the Greek Basket League.
+Stavros Schizas (Greek: Σταύρος Σχίζας); (born January 10, 1989, in Athens, Greece) is a Greek professional basketball player who plays for CSU Sibiu of the Liga Națională.
 He is 6 ft 5 in tall and plays as a swingman.

 College career

 Schizas played college basketball at Kirtland Community College and at Rochester College.
 As a sophomore, Schizas averaged 16,5 points and 8,5 rebounds per game.

 Professional career

 In 2014, Schizas began his professional career with the Greek League club Rethymno Aegean.
 He stayed to the club until 2016.

 On July 4, 2016, Schizas joined Kymis.

 On July 1, 2017, after playing one year with Kymis, Schizas signed with Kolossos.

 On July 14, 2018, Schizas moved to Thessaloniki for PAOK, signing a two-year contract.

 On July 23, 2020, Schizas switched to Iraklis Thessaloniki.

 On July 25, 2021, Schizas signed with his third Greek Basket League club from Thessaloniki, Aris, where he was named team captain alongside Olivier Hanlan.
-He appeared in only 10 league games due to injuries, averaging 4 points and 1.4 rebounds in under 10 minutes per contest.
+He appeared in only 10 league games due to injuries, averaging 4 points and 1.4 rebounds in 10 minutes per contest.
+In his second season with Aris, Schizas appeared in 15 league games, averaging 2.4 points and 1.2 rebounds in 11 minutes per contest.

+On August 5, 2023, Schizas returned to PAOK.